th3happybit/IngeHack-CTF-2021/misc/IngeJail/README.md

 # Description

-This time will be our we with your help we will get away from this Jail.
-You have one mission put a plan to escape .
+This time will be ours.
+With your help we will get away from this Jail.
+You have one mission make a plan to escape .

 # Files :